Getting your Instagram in front of new eyes and gaining organic followers is seemingly impossible in 2020.

 I believe there are two types of influencers in life: 1.) those who influence from popularity and 2.) those who influence from a sense of personal trust.

 Type 1: The Kylie Jenners and Nomadic Matts who gain followers and interest simply because of the size of recognition they already have.
 It’s sort of like when you see a crowd of people surrounding a street performer and you yourself want to join the crowd out of curiosity.

 Like, “So many other people like them, I kind of already like them too”.
 Even if they have a smaller audience but are verified, that official clout gets them, followers.

-Type 2: is by personal affiliation.
-These are the influencers who don’t necessarily have huge followings, but you want to be them, or be their friend.
+Type 2: Personal affiliation.
+These are the influencers who don’t necessarily have huge followings, but you want to be them—or at least be their very best friend.
 If you’re looking to grow your Instagram following you likely have a smaller account and this approach is for you, and for me.
 Even the Kylie Jenner’s and Nomadic Matts usually begin in this category.
 I truly believe that while your branding, ethics, product, and all other aspects of your business are very important in your success, success on Instagram is brought by connection.

 I recently went to the New York Times Travel Show and in those two days I gained 120 Instagram followers.
 In the following two weeks I was up to around 200 new followers who I am sure are from the travel show.
 How did I do this?
 Old fashion in-person networking, hand shaking, smiling, and authentically making new friends who wanted to follow me and who I wanted to follow too.
 A concept.